The question on every game designer’s mind is the same:

 Below you’ll find a few things that most great games share.

-10 Traits of The World’s Best Games
+Essentials of The Greatest Games

 Even if everything about your game is amazing, it won’t matter if your players can’t properly interact with it.